ellakoa/postcard-poem/content/posts/watch-the-dog.md

 ---
-title: Watch The Dog Summer
+title: Watch The Dog Summer Garden
 description: |-
-  Travel through the seasons with a faithful friend Starting with summer.
+  Travel through the seasons with a faithful friend Starting with the summer garden
 aspect: portrait
 image: /img/picture.jpg
 width: "400"